apache/flink/docs/dev/stream/state/custom_serialization.md

 * ToC
 {:toc}

-This page is targeted as a guideline for users who require the use of custom serialization for their state, covering how to provide a custom state serializer and guidelines and best practices to implementing serializers that allows state schema evolution.
+This page is targeted as a guideline for users who require the use of custom serialization for their state, covering how to provide a custom state serializer as well as guidelines and best practices for implementing serializers that allow state schema evolution.

 If you're simply using Flink's own serializers, this page is irrelevant and can be ignored.